codacy-badger/minnie-kenny/docs/Tests.md

 test/minnie-kenny-test.sh bats
 ```

+The full list of bats tests are stored in [GitHub under
+/test/minnie-kenny.bats](https://github.com/broadinstitute/minnie-kenny/tree/master/test/minnie-kenny.bats).
+However,
-It skips tests that require modifications to the host system, which instead are checked during `coverage` tests.
+this test skips tests that require modifications to the host system, which instead are checked during `coverage` tests.

 ## coverage